Website Design and Development

 Practice will be focused on the application of skills and techniques in which you are trained.
 You will use industry-standard design software and have access to engineering and computer laboratory facilities throughout your course.

-At level 4 you typically have around 10 contact hours per week, typically consisting of:
+At level four you typically have around 10 contact hours per week, typically consisting of:

 Assessment methods include a range of coursework assessments such as essays, reports, casebooks, portfolios, performance, presentations and your final year major project.
 The grades from formal assessments count towards your module mark.